cloudlinux/imunify360-documentation/docs/dashboard/README.md

 * <span class="notranslate">Acronis Backup</span>

 :::warning Warning
-JetBackup server backup application is not available right now because of rework.
-It will be available back again in 2022.
+**JetBackup**: The Imunify360 integration is implemented on the JetBackup side.
+JetBackup server backup application is not available right now because of the rework.
 :::